-Through graduate studies and in-service education, VTEG provides services consistent with the professional needs of the department/division chairperson, teacher. guidance and support personnel.
-The offerings are organized around modules/units delivered through courses which have been grouped according to: 1) basic core requirements, 2) program leadership seminars, and 3) other professional development experiences.
+Through graduate studies and in-service education, VTEG provides services consistent with the professional needs of the department/division chairperson, teacher, guidance and support personnel.
+The offerings are organized around modules/units delivered through courses that have been grouped according to: (1) basic core requirements, (2) program leadership seminars, and (3) other professional development experiences.

-The Basic Core is a nine-hour series divided into three concentrated courses: VTEG 610, 612, 616.
-The VTEG 610 may be taken to meet state requirements for a three-hour course in Philosophy or Foundations of Vocational Education.
-Graduate students are encouraged to take VTEG 610 rather than VTEF 310.
+The Basic Core is a nine-hour series divided into three concentrated courses: VTEG 610 Foundations of Vocational Education, VTEG 612, Programs and Processes in Vocational Education, and VTEG 616, Performance-Based Curricula.
+The VTEG 610 Foundations of Vocational Education, may be taken to meet state requirements for a three-hour course in Philosophy or Foundations of Vocational Education.
+Graduate students are encouraged to take VTEG 610 Foundations of Vocational Education, rather than VTEF 310 Vocational Education Foundations.

-The Program Leadership Seminars have been designed to develop personnel for leadership roles in conceptualizing, planning, designing, developing, implementing and evaluating comprehensive vocational education systems at the secondary, post-secondary, and adult education levels.
-To enter the leadership seminars individuals are required to have successfully completed VTEG 616.
+The Program Leadership Seminars develop personnel for leadership roles in conceptualizing, planning, designing, developing, implementing and evaluating comprehensive vocational education systems at the secondary, post-secondary, and adult education levels.
+To enter the leadership seminars it is recommended that all individuals complete the basic core.
 The following seminars are designed to be linked to a variety of graduate degree plans: VTEG 623, 624, 625, 626, 627, 628, 630, 632, 642, 644, 650, and 768.

-The Professional Development Experiences have been designed as learning experiences which develop additional competencies and leadership abilities under supervised considerations.
+The Professional Development Experiences are learning experiences to develop additional competencies and leadership abilities under supervised considerations.
 These experiences range from specialized practicums to the Vocational Internship Program (VIP).
 For further information examine the following course descriptions for: VTEG 690, 696, and 768.

-Note: Students taking a content or support area in VTEG through other departments/ schools (e.g., Department of Curriculum and Instruction, School of Educational Change and Development, School of Business, School of Industrial Technology and Home Economics) will be expected to demonstrate the identified leadership competencies of VTEG.
+Note: Students taking a content or support area in VTEG through other departments/ schools (e.g., Department of Curriculum and Instruction, School of Educational Change and Development, School of Business, School of Industrial Technology and Home Economics) will be expected to demonstrate the identifiable leadership competencies of VTEG.